 The role that Manchester plays in the UK rental market is getting bigger.
 As people leave London in droves, the city has become the place where the rental battle is fought, and won, by a multitude of investors.
-The Manchester property market has never been better!
+The Manchester property market has never been better and continues to show signs of strong and stable growth

 The Manchester Property Market